On the numerical integration of the multidimensional Kuramoto model: higher dimensions and D=2

-Knowledge of the $D$ eigenvalues allows the computation of the $D$ coefficients $\beta_k$ and, therefore, of the evolution operator.
-In 5 dimensions one of the eigenvalues is zero, implying $\beta_0=1$, and the remaining four can be obtained analytically with expressions similar to Eqs. (\ref{ang1}) and (\ref{ang2}).
+The formal evolution equations provided by Eqs.(\ref{evol3d}) and (\ref{evol4d}) extends naturally to any number $D$ of dimensions.
+In $D=5$ one of the eigenvalues of $\mathbf{V}_i$ is always zero, implying $\beta_0=1$.
+The remaining four eigenvalues can be obtained analytically with expressions similar to Eqs. (\ref{ang1}) and (\ref{ang2}).
 In 6 or more dimensions, however, solutions involve cubic or higher order equations and need to be performed numerically.

-The two dimensional case, corresponding to the Kuramoto model and its generalizations in 2D \cite{buzanello2022matrix}, can also be integrated using the same formalism.
+The two dimensional case, corresponding to the Kuramoto model and its generalizations in 2D \cite{buzanello2022matrix}, can be easily integrated using the same formalism.
 In this case

 with $v_i = -\omega_i + p_{k1} \sigma_{i2} - p_{k2} \sigma_{i1}$.
 The evolution operator becomes $e^{\mathbf{V}_i \Delta t} = \cos(v_i \Delta t) + (\sin(v_i \Delta t)/v_i) \mathbf{V}_i = R(v_i \Delta t)$ where $R$ is the usual $2\times 2$ rotation matrix